Smidra/datoun-admin/README.md

 ```
 CD pipeline build every version in main and pushes it to production.

+## UI kit
+For UI components we try to use [NaiveUI](https://www.naiveui.com) where possible.
+Datoun strives to be a serious website, so the design should not be too playfull and over the head filled with animations.
+Naive UI is a nice alternative to the sterile IBM design system, Google is too fun, and Fluent does not have a library for Vue3.

 ## Database
 * Algolia ID
   * S27OT8U78J